openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

 {"temp": "absolute","bg": 91,"tick": "+6","eventualBG": -2,"snoozeBG": 65,"reason": "Eventual BG -2<100, but Delta +6 > Exp.
 Delta -2.3;cancel","duration": 0,"rate": 0}
 ```

-In this case, the evenatual BG is again less than the target, but BG is increasing (e.g. due to a recent meal).
+In this case, the eventual BG is again less than the target, but BG is increasing (e.g. due to a recent meal).
 The actual "tick", which is also referred to as "Delta", is larger than the change that would be expected based on the current IOB and the insulin sensitivity.
 The system therefore recommends canceling the temp basal rate, which is in general done by setting "duration" to 0.
 Finally, consider this example:

 ```
 {"temp": "absolute","bg": 95,"tick": "+4","eventualBG": 13,"snoozeBG": 67,"reason": "Eventual BG 13<90, but Avg.
 Delta 4.00 > Exp.
 Delta -2.9; no temp to cancel"}